COUNTY VOTERS WITH SPECIAL NEEDS ADVISORY COMMITTEE MEETING (01/18/2022)

 - Elections Division: Voters may hand-deliver their voted ballot directly to the Elections Division.

 - Ballot Drop Box: Voters may hand-deliver and deposit their voted ballot in ballot drop boxes.
 Ballot drop box locations will be announced later.

 Processing Your Ballot: Upon receipt of your return envelope, the Elections Division conducts a signature validation.
 After your signature is validated your ballot will be forwarded to State Election Officials to be counted.

-Voter Service Centers: For voters who prefer to cast a ballot in-person, a Voter Service Center will be established in conference rooms A/B of the County's Piʻikoi Building located at 4444 Rice Street in Līhu‘e.
+Voter Service Centers: For voters who prefer to cast a ballot in-person, a Voter Service Center will be established in the basement of the Historic County Annex building located at 4386 Rice Street in Līhu‘e.
 The Voter Service Center will be open 10 days prior to each election, and also offer accessible voting options and same day voter registration and voting services.